 Rattlesnake Jake's gets a close-up when Rango points his gun at him during the climax, this time with no fear in his eyes.

-Rattlesnake Jake gets an epic one when he sees a hawk in the sky, until quickly discovering the ruse.
+Rattlesnake Jake gets an epic one when he sees a hawk in the sky, although he quickly discovers the ruse.

-The Major after doublecrossing Jake, when he discover that his gun is empty.
+The Mayor after doublecrossing Jake, when he discover that his gun is empty.

 One Bullet Left: A running theme in the movie based off Rango's lie that he killed seven men with one bullet (sorta...the seventh one "died from infection").
 During the hawk chase scene in town, he accidentally kills it by shooting the licorice that was wrapped around him.
 The bullet ricochets and hits the tower causing it to fall on the bird.
 During the climax, Rango uses it to intimidate Jake, then shortly after uses it to get out of the drowning pit the mayor put him and Beans into.
 Jake also uses this line when it comes to giving Tortoise John his due.